AdrianDAlessandro/pyenv-suffix/README.md

-pyenv-alias
+pyenv-suffix
 ===========

-pyenv-alias is a [pyenv](https://github.com/yyuu/pyenv) plugin which allows you to specify a 'version name alias' when installing python.
+pyenv-suffix is a [pyenv](https://github.com/pyenv/pyenv) plugin which allows you to specify a 'version name suffix' when installing python.

 Out of the box, pyenv does not allow you to install multiple copies of the same python version.
 This can be limiting in situations where you want to have